 As baby massage (or baby yoga) teachers, we often see babies who are upset for some reason.
 Sometimes this is just due to needing a feed or a nap but sometimes it can be caused by trapped wind, colic or reflux.
-We've previously looked at colic in an earlier article, and here we look at how to recognise the symptoms of reflux.
+We've previously looked at colic in an earlier article, and here we look at how to be aware of the symptoms of reflux.

 The term reflux is a shorter way of referring to Gastro Oesophageal Reflux (GOR) and is simply defined as the backward flow of stomach contents up the oesophagus.